Refrizor/DFA/README.md

 DiamondFire Activities was once a project I was working on, backed by the DF admin team for when I previously was an admin, that would incorporate fun games during events such as a modified form of Sphere Battles.
 Sphere Battles was a mode created by kNoAPP during the early DiamondFire times.
 It's no longer maintained, and was discontinued after I took a long hiatus for medical reasons, and DiamondFire would eventually create Event Nodes, a much more exciting project at the time that would allow events to run in a large scale environment.

 I made the repo public, but beware, the code is awful.
+It will never be repurposed into an actual plugin to protect kNoAPP's creative work around SB, because it is no longer affiliated with DF in any way.

 ### Features at the time
 - SphereBattles didn't get much work done, and I used a horrible way of loading worlds.
 Basic teams and spawning was done, along with configuration options, but that was about it